 There are as many different options for designing a landscape as there are people to come up with them.
 You can combine countless elements and features to create an outdoor space that truly suits you and your home.

 The following are some of the most common features of pro landscape projects.
-We’ve estimated how much you would pay to add each one to your project, including the cost of materials and a pro landscaper’s fees.
+We’ve estimated how much you would pay to add each one to your project in a landscape pricing sheet for each type of service, including the cost of materials and a pro landscaper’s fees.